-The "secbootenabled" (Secure Boot Enabled) claim represents a boolean value that indicates whether secure boot is enabled either for an entire device or an individual submodule.
+This indicates whether secure boot is enabled either for an entire device or an individual submodule.
 If it appears at the device level, then this means that secure boot is enabled for all submodules.
 Secure boot enablement allows a secure boot loader to authenticate software running either in a device or a submodule prior allowing execution.
-This claim is identified by Claim Key X+4.

-3.6.2.
-Debug Disabled (debugdisabled) Claim
+3.7.2.
+Debug Disabled

-The "debugdisabled" (Debug Disabled) claim represents a boolean value that indicates whether debug capabilities are disabled for an entity (i.e. value of 'true').
+This indicates whether debug capabilities are disabled for an entity (i.e. value of 'true').
 Debug disablement is considered a prerequisite before an entity is considered operational.
-This claim is identified by Claim Key X+5.

-3.6.3.
-Debug Disabled Since Boot (debugdisabledsincebboot) Claim
+3.7.3.
+Debug Disabled Since Boot

-The "debugdisabledsinceboot" (Debug Disabled Since Boot) claim represents a boolean value that indicates whether debug capabilities for the entity were not disabled in any way since boot (i.e. value of 'true').
-This claim is identified by Claim Key X+6.
+This claim indicates whether debug capabilities for the entity were not disabled in any way since boot (i.e. value of 'true').

-3.6.4.
-Debug Permanent Disable (debugpermanentdisable) Claim
+3.7.4.
+Debug Permanent Disable

-The "debugpermanentdisable" (Debug Permanent Disable) claim represents a boolean value that indicates whether debug capabilities for the entity are permanently disabled (i.e. value of 'true').
+This claim indicates whether debug capabilities for the entity are permanently disabled (i.e. value of 'true').
 This value can be set to 'true' also if only the manufacturer is allowed to enabled debug, but the end user is not.
-This claim is identified by Claim Key X+7.

-3.6.5.
-Debug Full Permanent Disable (debugfullpermanentdisable) Claim
+3.7.5.
+Debug Full Permanent Disable

-The "debugfullpermanentdisable" (Debug Full Permanent Disable) claim represents a boolean value that indicates whether debug capabilities for the entity are permanently disabled (i.e. value of 'true').
+This claim indicates whether debug capabilities for the entity are permanently disabled (i.e. value of 'true').
 This value can only be set to 'true' if no party can enable debug capabilities for the entity.
 Often this is implemented by blowing a fuse on a chip as fuses cannot be restored once blown.
-This claim is identified by Claim Key X+8.